Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Methodology

 \subsubsection{Time Complexity Analysis}

 In practical deployment, we retain the fine-tuned SR model for recommendation, and discard the supplemental LLM recommender.
 Besides, the textual information associated with the videos and comments is encoded offline to be directly accessed during online inference.
 Therefore, we just discuss the time complexity of the subsequent sequential user preference modeling process.
-Formally, the time consumption of Transformer layers in Eq.~\eqref{eq:venc} and Eq.~\eqref{eq:cenc} is $O(n^2d+m^2d)$, where $d$ denotes the model dimension, $n$ and $m$ denote the lengths of user video and comment interaction histories, respectively.
-Furthermore, $O(nd^2 + md^2)$ is the complexity of intermediate linear operations.
-And the time used by fusion encoders in Eq.~\eqref{eq:vfus} and Eq.~\eqref{eq:cfus} is $O(mnd)$.
-In addition, some low-order time complexities are ignored, such as the $\mathcal{O}(nd)$ or $\mathcal{O}(md)$ in preference extraction (Section~\ref{sec:extra}).
-Overall, the time complexity of sequential user preference modeling is $\mathcal{O}(n^2d + m^2d + nd^2 + md^2 + mnd)$.
-In the end, the time consumed for calculating scores with candidates is $\mathcal{O}(Nd)$, where $N$ denotes the number of candidates.
-In general, when it comes to online deployment, our LSVCR model has comparable time complexity to mainstream sequential recommendation models (\eg SASRec~\cite{sasrec}, BERT4Rec~\cite{bert4rec}).
+In particular, the time consumption of the SR model primarily involves encoding the two interaction sequences of video and comments~(Eq.~\eqref{eq:enc}).
+This results in a time consumption of $O(ln^2d+lm^2d)$, where $l$ denotes the number of Transformer layers, $d$ denotes the model dimension, $n$ and $m$ denote the lengths of user video and comment interaction histories, respectively.
+In contrast, the time complexity of directly using LLM as a recommender is $O(LN^2D)$, where $L$ is the layer number, $H$ denotes the hidden state size, and $N$ is the length of the input text.
+Since $L>>l$ and $H>>d$, this makes the deployment of the LLM recommender far more resource-intensive than our approach.
+Compared to the text-based method FSDA~\cite{DBLP:conf/ijcai/ZhangZLSXWLZ19} with a time complexity of $O(2ln^2d)$ and the multi-behavior method DMT~\cite{DBLP:conf/cikm/GuDWZLY20} with a time consumption of $O(ln^2d+lm^2d)$, our approach has a comparable time complexity.